dzungdoan6/G2D/README.md

 2. G2D-Trajectory.asi   : the tool facilitates users to construct sparse/dense trajectory
 3. CreateSparseTrajectory.exe : the program creates sparse trajectory, given vertex and vertex order lists.

-For more technical detail about the tool, please refer to our report.
+For more technical detail about the tool, please refer to our technical document.
 If you find our tool or our dataset is useful, please cite:

 AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA
 AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA